CPJKU/cca_layer/README.md

 - **A Canonically Correlated Embedding Layer optimized with a pairwise ranking loss (our proposal)**

-The main purpose of this repository is to make the methods evaluated in our article easily applicable to new retrieval problems.
+The main purpose of the repository is to make the methods evaluated in our article easily applicable to new retrieval problems (see [Applying the Models to New Retrieval Problems](#new_problems)).
 For details on the three retrieval paradigms we refer to the corresponding article.

 # Table of Contents